LENDING

 In order to qualify for a commercial loan, borrowers are required to submit certain documents that demonstrate their ability to repay the loan.
 To streamline this process, lending CRM solutions can automate the processing and storage of these documents.

-Student loans are funds provided for educational expenses, such as tuition fees and accommodation, by government and private organizations.
+Student loans are funds provided for educational expenses, such as tuition and accommodation, by government and private lending organizations.

 Both individuals and businesses can obtain this type of loan from lenders to finance the purchase of real estate.
 These loans are secured by the property being purchased and generally have longer repayment periods.
 In the event of non-payment, the lender has the right to take ownership of the property.